What does it actually mean to 'productize' my expertise?

 AI is reshaping my industry.
 How do I evolve and stay in demand?

-The experts who stay in demand in the AI era are those who invest in making their judgment irreplaceable and visible — and those are two separate tasks that reinforce each other.
-Making your judgment irreplaceable means staying at the frontier of your field, accumulating the pattern recognition that only comes from doing the work, and being accountable for outcomes in ways that AI cannot be.
-Making your judgment visible means encoding it in structured, text-based knowledge assets that AI systems can surface and recommend.
-An expert whose thinking is organized into a discoverable knowledge base is cited by AI systems when someone asks for help with the problem they solve.
-An expert whose thinking only exists in their head and in private client conversations is invisible to those systems — and increasingly invisible to the potential clients who use them.
-The evolution is not about competing with AI; it is about ensuring that AI works for you, not against you.
+The experts who stay in demand are those who invest in making their judgment both irreplaceable and visible — two separate tasks that reinforce each other.
+Irreplaceable means accumulating the pattern recognition and accountability that AI cannot replicate.
+Visible means encoding that judgment in structured, text-based assets that AI systems can surface and recommend.
+An expert whose thinking lives only in private client calls is invisible to the systems that are increasingly driving discovery.

 Cindy Anne Molchany